punteney/tutorial-django/local-setup.rst

 .. admonition:: Other Database System

-    Django is fairly agnostic about the database system it uses, use SQLite locally for development as quick an efficient.
+    Django is fairly agnostic about the database system it uses, using SQLite locally for development is quick and efficient.
 For production many different databases can be used with Django including: PostgreSQL, MySQL, and Oracle.

 Pip and Virtualenv